stuartshay/terraform-azure-modules/docs/TERRAFORM_TESTING.md

 ### Common Issues

 1. **Provider Configuration Missing**
-   - Ensure each test file has the azurerm provider block
+   - Ensure each test file has `mock_provider "azurerm" {}` at the top
-   - Include `skip_provider_registration = true`
+   - Each test file must have its own provider configuration

 2. **Test Failures**
    - Check assertion conditions carefully